pri130/princeitaliya/README.md

 🎓 **B.Tech in Aeronautical Engineering**
 📍 Parul University | Class of 2026
 🚀 Aspiring Researcher in Aerospace, Space Systems & Thermal Control
-🎯 Aiming for graduate studies at MIT or ETH Zurich

 ---